0xPolygon/polygon-docs/docs/pos/concepts/finality/finality.md

 With the introduction of milestones:

 - Finality is **deterministic** even before a checkpoint is submitted to L1.
-  After a certain number of blocks in consensus layer, a milestone is proposed and validated by Heimdall.
-Once 2/3+ of the network agrees, the milestone is finalized, and all transactions up to that milestone are considered final, with no chance of reorganization.
+  For every block produced in the consensus layer, a milestone is proposed and validated by Heimdall, with supermajority of the voting power by validators.
+  With a new milestone, all the transactions up to that point are considered final, with no chance of reorganization.

 - Separation of Checkpoints and Milestones: Checkpoints still occur every 256